utilitywarehouse/json-rpc-proxy/README.md

-# UW Bill RPC Handler
+# JSON RPC Proxy

-This application sits between Bill and various internal and external services.
+This application sits between an application and various internal and external services.

-Requests are made to this service from Bill and in turn this service executes requests on Bill's behalf.
-It performs flattening of response objects to make data easier to manipulate and handle in Equinox.
+Requests are made to this service from the client application and in turn this service executes requests on the clients' behalf.
+It performs flattening of response objects to make data easier to manipulate and handle applications that have trouble with non flat JSON structures.

-## Installation
-`go get github.com/utilitywarehouse/uw-bill-rpc-handler`
+## Installation `go get github.com/utilitywarehouse/json-rpc-proxy`

 ## Build